Natural Health Benefits of Turmeric/Curcumin

 HOW MUCH TURMERIC SHOULD YOU TAKE?

 If you want anti-inflammatory effects you need to get 500 to 1,000 milligrams of curcuminoids per day.
-When using the spice on its own, the common rule of thumb is that there are 200 milligrams of curcumin in one teaspoon of fresh or ground turmeric (though it varies a bit depending on the source and origins)
+When using the spice on its own, the common rule of thumb is that there are 200 milligrams of curcumin in one teaspoon of fresh or ground turmeric (though it varies a bit depending on the source and origins).
+There are many different tumeric pills or supplements that can be used, but make sure you consult with your primary care physician or trusted professional before incorporating into your regimen.

 1. WEIGHT LOSS AID